3 retirement income options to be aware of

 Understanding the income options available to you in retirement can be a great way to get your retirement planning started and boost your confidence.

-Research into retirement confidence carried out by AustralianSuper and Monash University1 has found that there are 4 key factors contributing to people’s retirement confidence in Australia:
+Research into retirement confidence carried out by AustralianSuper and Monash University1 considered 4 key factors that contribute to people’s retirement confidence in Australia:

 • financial awareness and skills – knowing the basics, and who to turn to for help